Skip to main content

 ]

-method was created, which allows you to combine all array elements according to a certain format, for example, all links with a line break:
+To easily iterate and output data from such an array, the method .format was created, which allows combining all array elements according to a specific format, for example, all links separated by a newline:

 $serp.format('$link\n')